-Interactions with Other CNS Depressants

-Patients receiving other opioid analgesics, general anesthetics, phenothiazines, other tranquilizers, centrally-acting anti-emetics, sedative-hypnotics or other CNS depressants (including alcohol) concomitantly with ENDOCET tablets may exhibit an additive CNS depression.
-When such combined therapy is contemplated, the dose one or both agents should be reduced.
+Interactions with Other CMS Depressants: Patients receiving other opioid analgesics, general anesthetics, phenothiazines, other tranquilizers, centrally-acting anti-emetics, sedative-hyponotics or other CNS depressants (including alcohol) concomitantly with oxycodone and acetaminophen tablets may exhibit an additive CNS depression.
+When such combined therapy is contemplated, the dose of one or both agents should be reduced.